-In nearby Folsom Lake, normally bustling boat docks rested on dry land, their buoys warning phantom boats to slow down.
+At nearby Folsom Lake, normally bustling boat docks rested on dry land, their buoys warning phantom boats to slow down.
 Campers occupied dusty riverbanks farther north at Shasta Lake.

 But the impacts of dwindling reservoirs go beyond luxury yachts and weekend anglers.
 Salmon need cold water from the bottom of the reservoirs to spawn.
 The San Francisco Bay needs fresh water from the reservoirs to keep out the salt water that harms freshwater fish.
 Farmers need the water to irrigate their crops.
 Businesses need reservoirs full so people will come play in them and spend money.